This article will focus on Amazon QLDB vs Hyperledger comparison and shed light on the differences between them.

 - To create a verifiable audit trail, cryptography needs to be used so that the use-case can be satisfied.

 - Lastly, any blockchain consortia should incentivize the various participants and offer them value for participating in the blockchain.

 Out of all the four common denominators, two of them are satisfied by QLDB — which are 2nd and 3rd points.
 This means that QLDB offers a unique approach to providing companies a way to include blockchain-based features to their traditional legacy technologies.
 QLDB is only applicable where there is trust in the system and participants are fine with a centralized authority.

-When you should choose Amazon Quantum Ledger Database QLDB?
+When Should You Choose Amazon Quantum Ledger Database QLDB?

 If the participants trust each other and are fine with a centralized approach, then QLDB is the right choice.

-This leads us to the end of our QLDB vs Hyperledger article.
+This leads us to the end of our AWS QLDB vs Hyperledger article.
 There is no doubt that both of them offer a unique solution to different audience types.
-So, what do you think about the comparison?
-Comment below and let us know.
+Therefore, it’s easy to collude that both technologies are performing well in their respective fields.

 Companies that want to go decentralized or wants to utilize the power of blockchain should go for Hyperledger.
 But if they want more centralized control, it’s best to stick with QLDB.
 If you are still curious about Hyperledger, then we recommend enrolling in our getting started with Hyperledger Fabric course, which will cover everything you need.